lczech/genesis/doc/manual/demos.md

  *  @subpage demos_extract_clade_placements "Extract Clade Placements"

-    Takes a jplace file and s set of clades of the reference tree and outputs a jplace file for each clade, where each file contains all @ref genesis::placement::Pquery "Pqueries" that fell into that clade.
+    Takes a jplace file and a set of clades of the reference tree and outputs a jplace file for each clade, where each file contains all @ref genesis::placement::Pquery "Pqueries" that fell into that clade.